GrubHub beats profit estimates as acquisitions provide boost

 Revenue rose 32 percent to $163.1 million, edging past analysts’ expectations of $159.7 million.

-Reporting by Munsif Vengattil in Bengaluru; Editing by Sai Sachin Ravikumar and Supriya Kurane
+GrubHub also forecast revenue of $197 million to $205 million for the quarter ending December.
+(Reporting by Munsif Vengattil in Bengaluru; Editing by Sai Sachin Ravikumar)